Connor Seabold: Samsung Lions

 On December 22, 2023, Seabold signed a one-year, $900,000 contract with the Samsung Lions of the KBO League.
 In 28 starts for the Lions in 2024, he posted a 11–6 record with a 3.43 ERA and 158 strikeouts across 160 innings.
 Seabold became a free agent following the season.

 Tampa Bay Rays

 On February 7, 2025, Seabold signed a minor league contract with the Tampa Bay Rays.
 He was assigned to the Triple-A Durham Bulls to begin the year.
 On May 9, the Rays selected Seabold's contract, adding him to their active roster.
 In three appearances for Tampa Bay, he recorded a 1.35 ERA with five strikeouts across 6 2/3 innings pitched.
 Seabold was designated for assignment by the Rays on August 8.

 Atlanta Braves

 On August 10, 2025, Seabold was claimed off waivers by the Atlanta Braves.
 In four appearances for Atlanta, he struggled to a 9.82 ERA with five strikeouts across 3 2/3 innings pitched.
 Seabold was designated for assignment by the Braves on September 22.
 He cleared waivers and was sent outright to the Triple-A Gwinnett Stripers on September 24.
-He elected free agency on November 2.
+Seabold elected free agency on November 2.

+Detroit Tigers

+On January 21, 2026, Seabold signed a minor league contract with the Toronto Blue Jays.
+He was released by the Blue Jays prior to the start of the regular season on March 21.
+Seabold signed a split contract with the Detroit Tigers two days later.
+Seabold made the active roster out of spring training but landed on the 15-day injured list on April 26 with an ankle injury.
+He made 11 appearances for Detroit, posting a 1-0 record and 3.45 ERA with 14 strikeouts across 15 2/3 innings pitched.
+Seabold was designated for assignment by the Tigers on May 24.

+Toronto Blue Jays

+On May 27, 2026, Seabold was traded to the Toronto Blue Jays in exchange for Juanmi Vasquez.
+He made five appearances for Toronto, struggling to an 8.10 ERA with one strikeout across 3 1/3 innings pitched.
+Seabold was designated for assignment by the Blue Jays on June 10.

+Kansas City Royals

+On June 15, 2026, Seabold was traded to the Kansas City Royals in exchange for Denis Samudio and cash considerations.